 The analysis showed that the newspapers covered the story in completely different ways.
-The Guardian keywords, when considered in context, related to the surveillance programmes themselves (data-mining, bulk, collection) as well as the legality (constitutional, law, bill), morality (liberty, oversight, democracy, debate) and the right to publish about state surveillance (journalism, press, reporting).
+The Guardian keywords, when considered in context, related to the surveillance programmes themselves, as well as the legality, morality, and the right to publish about state surveillance.
 Overall, it was critical of the surveillance and raised questions about the ethics of privacy and security.

 The Daily Mail keywords focused on Edward Snowden as an individual, with less reporting on the debate surrounding surveillance.
-They were grouped according to his life on the run (hotel, flight, unknown, temporary), his personality and personal life (anime, girlish, Lindsay), reporting words (said, told, claimed, according) and naming strategies (fugitive, leaker).
+They described his life on the run, his personality and his personal life.
 Analysis of these words showed how the Daily Mail personalised Edward Snowden and those around him: the keyword Lindsay, for example, refers to his girlfriend, who featured heavily in the coverage.

-The production of news is driven by these factors, in terms of which stories are considered newsworthy, and in terms of the style and language used by journalists.
-Imagine that these conditions were not present and a writer had the sole intention of presenting news in a truly objective way.
+The production of news is driven by these factors.
+They determine which stories are considered newsworthy, as well as the style and language of the journalists.
+Imagine that these conditions didn’t exist, and that a writer had the sole intention of presenting news in a truly objective way.
 Would it be possible to write such an article?
 In the book Language in the News: Discourse and Ideology in the Press, Roger Fowler suggests that some form of perspective is present in all forms of discourse, and that language is an inherently biased medium.
-This would make writing a neutral report of events difficult, because words themselves come with varying connotations and associations, and invoke different responses depending on who reads them.
+This would make writing a neutral report of events almost impossible, because words themselves come with varying connotations and associations, and invoke different responses depending on who reads them.

 The extract below from the Edward Snowden news study shows how this can affect any piece of writing, and that truly neutral word choices can be elusive: